 - Code line 5: Multiline commenting ends with '*/'

-In this tutorial, you have learnt about SQL* Plus and Connection establishment to SQL* Plus.
-You have also learnt about how to write the simple program and how to use a variable in them.
+In this tutorial, you have learned about SQL* Plus and Connection establishment to SQL* Plus.
+You have also learned about how to write the simple program and how to use a variable in them.
 In our upcoming chapters, we will learn more about different functionalities that can be implemented in the PL SQL program.